u2seg/U2Seg/README.md

 U2Seg has 4 stages: 1) generating pseudo instance masks with MaskCut and clustering, 2) generating pseudo semantic masks with STEGO and 3) merging instance masks, semantic masks to get pseudo labels for panoptic segmentation and 4) learning unsupervised universal segmentor from pseudo-masks of unlabeled data.

 ## Pseudo Mask Gneration
-This part include MaskCut+Clustering, which we use to generate the pseudo for training of U2Seg, additional information will come later.
+This part includes MaskCut+Clustering, which we use to generate the pseudo for training of U2Seg, additional information will come later.
 For implementers who wants to play with out models, we provide well-processed annotations in Data Preparation.

 ## Universal Image Segmentation

 ### Training
-After you preparing the dataset following the aboved instruction, you should be able to train the U2Seg universal segmentation model by:
+After you prepare the dataset following the above instructions, you should be able to train the U2Seg universal segmentation model by:

 ```
 python ./tools/train_net.py  --config-file ./configs/COCO-PanopticSegmentation/u2seg_R50_800.yaml